-A. Participation: Class attendance and participation are expected in the course.
+- A. Participation: Class attendance and participation are expected in the course.
 Participation includes the following: being in class on time (3-5 minutes early), looking and actively listening to those who are speaking, working cooperatively with group members, being prepared for class, and being actively involved in activities and discussions.
 This also means that your cell phones are turned off or silenced and put away.
 If an emergency arises please notify the instructor if you are unable to attend class by leaving a message via e-mail.
-Ten points will be deducted for each unexcused class absence.

-B. Preparation for class discussions, assignments, and activities -Students are expected to demonstrate their understanding of assigned readings and homework tasks through class discussions, written examinations, collaborative class projects, and in-class presentations.
+Ten points will be deducted for each unexcused class absence. - B. Preparation for class discussions, assignments, and activities -Students are expected to demonstrate their understanding of assigned readings and homework tasks through class discussions, written examinations, collaborative class projects, and in-class presentations.
 Standard college preparation for courses requires a minimum of 2 hours of work outside of class for each credit hour.
-Please keep this in mind when planning your course schedule and outside commitments.

-C. Course Assignments and Expectations: All assignments must be turned in by the due date, unless approved by instructor.
+Please keep this in mind when planning vour course schedule and outside commitments. - C. Course Assignments and Expectations: All assignments must be turned in by the due date, unless approved by instructor.
 If an assignment is turned in late, 10% will be deducted for each day the assignment is late from the final points earned.
-All assignments must be completed in an exemplary fashion in order to earn an A. \Assignments and due dates are tentative and subject to change.
-The instructor will provide detailed instructions and expectations for each assignment.

-D. Examinations: One test, consisting primarily of objective items will be administered to assess student understanding of course content.
+All assignments must be completed in an exemplary fashion in order to earn an A. Assignments and due dates are tentative and subject to change.
+The instructor will provide detailed instructions and expectations for each assignment. - D. Examinations: One test, the final exam, consisting primarily of objective items will be administered to assess student understanding of course content.
 This test will be scheduled during the semester and given online.
-The test include text assignments, class activities, lectures and audio-visual materials used.
-The test will approximately 50 points.
-The final exam will be students research presentations.
-Students will meet at the scheduled final exam time.
+The test includes text assignments, class activities, lectures and audio-visual materials used.
+The test will be worth approximately 50 points.
+Students research presentations will be given at the completion of the course.